paulamlb/handbook/stewarding.md

 * Stewardship relationships are mutually agreed by both parties
 * We occasionally rotate stewards, to diversify the kind of support people get, while also investing in long-term stewarding relationships

 Most people meet with their stewards about once per month.
-The Well Working Group will raise a proposal on Loomio once per month, as a reminder for stewards to check in with their stewardees.
+The Well Working Group will raise a proposal on DEF once per month, as a reminder for stewards to check in with their stewardees.

 Every stewarding relationship is different, and there are many different approaches.
 Some are more conversational and friendly, with mutual sharing from both parties.
 Sometimes stewards offer advice or challenges.
 Other times they simply listen.
 Sometimes they follow a more structured pattern, checking in on action points or measuring progress over time.